 To those outside the industry, the world of translation can be a confusing one.
 So can be estimating the cost of a translation.
 There are many elements that are totally unique to language service providers in how they function and how they provide clients with work.
 From translation technology to specialised translation, the aspects to consider when choosing a pricing structure are many and varied.

 What Ways Can Your Translator Determine the Cost of a Translation?

-Perhaps the two most popular pricing structures in the translation industry are charging per word and per line.
+Perhaps the two most popular pricing structures in the translation industry are charging per word and per hour.
 While each is extremely effective for both language service providers and their clients, they can be called into use at different times.
 Also, it’s important to consider the source and target texts of a project.